Onys56/check4mate/README.md

 # Check4mate
-Checkmate search for a selected depth.
+Checkmate search for selected depth.

 For a given chess position, finds if it's possible to make guaranteed checkmate.
 The program prints the tree of moves to perform the checkmate based on opponent's moves.